 Chris Stoffel Overvoorde, born in The Netherlands, was trained in technical schools as a diesel mechanic.
 He departed for the United States in 1957 and became a citizen in 1966.
 After completing the Visual Design program at Kendall School of Design in 1960, he worked as a graphic designer.
 Stoffel studied with printmaker-painter Harry Brorby from 1961 to 1963.
 In 1962 he married Greta Duifhuis.
 They have four children: Sonja, Paul, Joy, and Peter.
 From 1963 to 1966 he attended the University of Michigan where he studied printmaking with Frank Cassara and Emile Weddige, and painting with Bill Lewis and Alan Mullen, completing the requirements for a Bachelor of Science in Design and a Master of Fine Arts degree.

 Chris Stoffel was appointed to the Art Faculty at Calvin College in 1966, he was Director of Exhibitions (1966-70 and 1972-7), and Chairman (1979-83).
 He currently holds the rank of Professor of Art Emeritus.
 Before retiring in 1997, he served as the Director of the Multicultural Year at Calvin College, the culmination of a long career of service to the college and the community which has included stints as a trustee for the Grand Rapids Art Museum and the Arts Council, as a member of the Municipal Arts Advisory Committee and Advisory panels for the Michigan Council for the Arts.
 He also was Project Director for Connections: A Baroque Festival Year, 1982-83.
-At Grace Christian Reformed Church he served as deacon, elder and vice-president of council, and now serves as the worship environmentalist.
+At Grace Christian Reformed Church he served as deacon, elder and vice-president of council, as well as the worship environmentalist.

 Chris received his first art awards in 1962 from the West Michigan Regional Exhibit at the Muskegon Hackley Art Gallery and the Christian Art Show in Sparta, Michigan.
 Since then, he has exhibited his work in more than 100 group, invitational, and juried exhibitions; received more than 30 awards, and has presented over 50 solo exhibits in the USA, Canada, and The Netherlands.